nythz/pf2e-warlord/README.md

 - Entry of the original PDF text
 - Partial adjustments to remaster ruling
 - Automation of Class Feature acquisitions
-- Automation of Leadership Style Selection
+- Automation of Leadership Style Selection and access to their key attribute
 - Automation of Leadership Aura Improvements per style
 - Partial Automation of Base Class Features ( Lead by example, Helpful Word )
 - Automation of Temporary Hit point giving actions using Effects